AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 To record an audio, do the following:

-1. Click the record audio icon from Captivate Prime desktop application launch window.
+1. Click the record audio icon from Learning Manager desktop application launch window.
 1. Ensure that the microphone volume is turned up by clicking the microphone volume icon  and adjusting the volume.
 1. Click the record button to start recording.
 1. Once users are done recording the audio, click the pause button to stop recording.